XPBytes/media_types-serialization/README.md

 ### Controller

 In your base controller, or wherever you'd like, include the `MediaTypes::Serialization` concern.
-In the controller that uses the serialization, you need to explicitely `accept` it if you want to use the built-in lookups.
+In the controller that uses the serialization, you need to explicitly `accept` it if you want to use the built-in lookups.

 ```ruby
 require 'media_types/serialization'